Margrethe Bohr: Copenhagen

 In 1921, Niels Bohr founded the Institute for Theoretical Physics (since 1965, known as the Niels Bohr Institute), at the University of Copenhagen and the family moved into a home on campus.
 He won the Nobel Prize for Physics in 1922.Margrethe was a welcome fixture in her husband’s work, both socially and due to her practical contributions.
-She spent a good deal of time with Niels’ various assistants and teammates at the Institute for Theoretical Physics, and later in life recalled not just their scientific successes but the warmth of the home when these young scientists joined them.During World War II, Margrethe grew concerned when German physicist Werner Heisenberg came to Copenhagen in 1941, apparently to urge her part-Jewish husband to join him in his research for Germany but Niels was not convinced.
+She spent a good deal of time with Niels’ various assistants and teammates at the Institute for Theoretical Physics, and later in life recalled not just their scientific successes but the warmth of the home when these young scientists joined them.During World War II, Margrethe grew concerned when German physicist Werner Heisenberg came to Copenhagen in 1941, apparently to urge her Jewish husband to join him in his research for Germany but Niels was not convinced.
 When the Germans intensified the persecution of Jews in 1943, the family escaped, moving first to Sweden and then on to England, returning to Denmark after the war's end.
 The family returned to Copenhagen so Niels could restore and expand his damaged Institute.
 Niels died in 1962.

 Margrethe died in Copenhagen at 94 on 21 December 1984.
-She had outlived her husband by 22 years.